-[Comment: The local residents have not observed any deterioration in the concrete weir for the last 20+ years.]
+[Comment: The local residents have not observed any increase in the deterioration in the concrete weir for the last ten years or more.]

 Comments:

 Quote: "Because the weir is located on a stream, the government of BC will likely require it to be licensed under the BC Water Sustainability Act and, if so, will require it to be registered under the BC Dam Safety Regulation (DSR).
 Further, if registered under the BC DSR, the weir will require operation, maintenance and surveillance activities according to its dam failure consequences classification, which we view as "significant".